ImpostorKeanu/sec-vault-gen/README.md

 Quickly parse, format, and output common frameworks/content for [Obsidian.md](https://obsidian.md).

+I ripped this out in 1-2 days so it's at minimum viable product at the moment.

 # Quickstart

 _This assumes all packages have been installed via PIP.
 See [Installation](docs/Installation.md)